grousewood-games/solforge/docs/rules.md

 - Non interactive triggers belonging to the non-active player.
 - Interactive triggers belonging to the active player.

 Each pile is then processed in the order above.
 If any triggers generate new events, they are queued in the next batch.
 That batch will be processed when the current batch finishes.
 The order of resolution in each bucket is deterministic, but is tricky to outline with concise rules.
-See the related entry in the [faq](faq.md#differences).
+See the related entry in the [faq](faq.md#differences), and a more in-depth analysis [below](#trigger-resultion-order).

 ### Death Checking